|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a clean bowl, whisk the egg yolks until light yellow, then gradually whisk in the lemon juice and olive oil a little at a time.
-Make sure you only add small amounts while whisking as adding too quickly can sometimes make the mixture curdle.
-Finally, whisk in the Worcestershire sauce.
+In a bowl, whisk egg yolks until light yellow, then gradually whisk in lemon juice and olive oil a little at a time.
+Make sure you only add small amounts while whisking as adding too quickly can sometimes make mixture curdle.
+Finally, whisk in Worcestershire sauce.

-Remove any surface fat from the steak, then cut it into thin 1/4-inch slices following the grain of the meat.
+Remove any surface fat from steak, then cut into thin 1/4-inch slices following the grain of the meat.
 Cut each slice into thin strips, then cut again to create small cubes.

-Place the cubes in a bowl, add the dressing, and stir well.
-Add the finely chopped gherkins, mustard, and red onion.
+Place cubes in a bowl, add dressing, and stir well.
+Add gherkins, mustard, and red onion.
 Add salt and pepper to taste.

-Cover and chill in the refrigerator if not serving immediately.
-When ready to serve, place a 4-inch chef's ring onto the 2 plates.
-Divide the tartare equally between the rings and, taking care, press gently with the back of a small spoon to make sure you do not leave any gaps in the bottom or sides of the ring (it doesn’t affect the taste, just the appearance).
-Remove the rings and serve.
+Cover and chill in refrigerator if not serving immediately.
+When ready to serve, place a 4-inch chef's ring onto 2 plates.
+Divide tartare equally between rings and press gently with the back of a small spoon in order to evenly compact the tartar in the ring.

 - The key to making this recipe work really well is to make sure the steak is finely chopped and the gherkins, too.
 The red onion must be sliced as thinly as possible then chopped into the tiniest pieces.
 The onion is there to add flavor, but not to dominate each bite.